House Moving Checklist for London Tenants

 If you are planning to change the locks, confirm a visit with a locksmith.

-Contact with a cleaning company and ask for pre-tenancy cleaning service.
-Such service will create a good level of cleanliness across the property right from the start.
+.
+Such service will create a professional level of cleanliness across the property right from the start.
+Follow our simple tips

 Check your belongings